 The admissions process is as follows:

-- Complete and submit an Admissions Application with a $27 non-refundable application fee.
-(Application forms are available on each campus or online.)
+- Complete and submit an Admissions Application.
+(Application forms are available in the Office of Enrollment Management or online.)

-- Send application with student's offical high school transcript or a copy of the GED (General Education Development) diploma to Enrollment Services, or send official college transcript if the student is transferring from another institution.
+- Send application with student's official high school transcript or a copy of the GED (General Education Development) diploma to Enrollment Management, or send official college transcript if the student is transferring from another institution.

-- Register to take the ACCUPLACER placement test or provide proof of exemption such as, SAT scorces (Math: 530; Critical Reading: 540), or proof of previous college placement testing from another college.
+- Register to take the ACCUPLACER placement test or provide proof of exemption such as, SAT scores (Math: 530; Critical Reading: 540; High School Transcript: 3.0 GPA), or proof of previous college placement testing from another college.

 - Submit proof of immunization for measles, mumps and rubella (if born after 1956), per New Jersey law (NJAC 9:2-14), and Hepatitis B, per New Jersey statute (18A:61 D-9).
 Immunization information is sent to all new students from the Office of Enrollment and Transition Services.

-Students attending SCC for the first time and intending to enroll in a degree or certificate program must take the College's ACCUPLACER test in reading, writing, mathematics, and, for some programs, science before being advised by an academic adviser and before registering for classes.
+Students attending SCC for the first time and intending to enroll in a degree or certificate program must take the College's ACCUPLACER test in Mathematics, and English, before being advised by an academic adviser and before registering for classes.
 Upon completion of the ACCUPLACER, students will be referred to courses according to their test scores.
-Students transferring credits in English and mathematics from other colleges may be exempted from part or all of the ACCUPLACER after the transcripts have been received and evaluated by SCC's Admissions Office.
+Students transferring credits in English and mathematics from other colleges may be exempted from part or all of the ACCUPLACER after the transcripts have been received and evaluated by SCC's Registrar's Office.
 Test results are used to ensure that studies at SCC begin at a level most appropriate for the student.
-There is no charge for the ACCUPLACER test.
+There is no charge for the initial ACCUPLACER test.

-After an official college transcript is received by Enrollment and Transition Services from the student's previous institution, Academic Affairs will determine which credits are acceptable transfer credits.
+After an official college transcript is received by the Office of Enrollment Management from the student's previous institution, the Registrar will determine which credits are acceptable transfer credits.
 Transferable credits must be from a similarly accredited institution, be a "C" grade or higher, and be applicable to a student's program of study.
 After all records have been received and evaluated, students may view their transcript via the SCC Self- Service Portal.
 Please allow four weeks for an official transcript evaluation.

 Students who have been away from SCC for 2 semesters (not including summer) must file a new application.
 If the student has attended another college, an official college transcript will need to be submitted for an evaluation.
 Placement scores are valid for three years; after three years students will need to retake the Accuplacer placement test.
 Students who have been separated from SCC due to academic problems should review their records with a Student Affairs advisor prior to registration.